 Has rights to several sections of the River Eden, all within about 5 miles of Appleby Town Centre, and members have some reciprocal rights with Penrith Angling Association.

-For further details, contact the ticket secretary: H Pigney and Son - Ironmongers, High Wiend, Appleby or telephone: 017683 51240
+For further details, contact the ticket secretary: H Pigney and Son - Ironmongers, High Wiend, Appleby, telephone: 017683 51240 or visit the Appleby Angling Association website.

 Tebay Anglers offer weekly or seasonal permits, for brown trout, sea trout and salmon fishing along 15 miles of the river Lune and its tributaries.
 Alternatively, Bessy Beck Trout Fishery provides tuition, tackle and angling for all abilities and age groups with easy and safe access.
 Visit the Tebay Anglers website for more details.